justinminlee/IAB207_A3/README.md

 ### You could make a separate branch and request to push the code but not necessarily :)

-Category dropdown, update event, search events by title, half of front end stuff
+Category dropdown, half of front end stuff

- [ update event, search events by title is on the way ]

- NEED TO ADJUST update-event.html